AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 The **internalName** is the feature's actual identifier.
 It is also created by Target, but it cannot be changed.
 This is the value you will need to reference in order to identify the feature(s) you would like to blocklist.

-Note that in order for the features list to populate with values (i.e. in order for it to be non-null), an activity must:
+Note that in order for the features list to populate with values (that is, in order for it to be non-null), an activity:

-1. be live, or must have been activated previously
+1. Must have Status = Live, or must have been activated previously
-2. have been running long enough for there to be campaign activity, so that the model has had data to run against.
+2. Must have been running long enough for there to be campaign activity, so that the model has had data to run against.

 ## Step 2: Check the blocklist of the activity {#step2}